 Manufactur3D, India’s First and Leading Online Media Organization on 3D Printing, launched AM Health magazine – India’s First Dedicated Magazine on 3D Printing in Healthcare, its first magazine in a series of 3D printing applications-focused magazines, with the goal of raising awareness and assisting 3D printing companies in reaching their target audience.
 AM HEALTH focuses on stories, accomplishments, case studies, insights, applications and ecosystem from the rapidly expanding medical and healthcare 3D printing sector.

-The first-of-its-kind magazine for the Indian market featured exclusive stories and accomplishments from Indian and global companies such as Incredible AM, Materialise, PPPrint, Markforged, Monotech Systems, and others.
+The first-of-its-kind magazine for the Indian 3D printing industry featured exclusive stories and accomplishments from Indian and global companies such as Incredible AM, Materialise, PPPrint, Markforged, Monotech Systems, and others.

 Incredible AM sets new record; Delivers 600 3D Printed Patent Specific Implants